Qilqis

-Qalqas or Qilqis (قلقس) is a Palestinian village located four kilometers south of Hebron and adjacent to Beit Hagai.
-The village is in the Hebron Governorate Southern West Bank.
-According to the Palestinian Central Bureau of Statistics, the village had a population of 1,149 in 2007.
+Qilqis (قلقس) is a Palestinian village located four kilometers south of Hebron and adjacent to the Israeli settlement of Beit Haggai.
+The village is in the Hebron Governorate in the Southern West Bank.

+According to the Palestinian Central Bureau of Statistics, the village had a population of 1,709 in 2017.
 The primary health care facilities for the village are designated by the Ministry of Health as level 1.

+Geography

+Qilqis lies immediately south of Hebron city, overlooking the road toward as-Samuʿ.
+The total area of village lands is about 2,500 dunums, much of it used for rain-fed agriculture, olive groves, and grazing.
+The village lies adjacent to the Israeli settlement of Beit Hagai, which has been built on land historically belonging to Qilqis.

 History

 French explorer Victor Guérin visited the place in 1863, and described it as "the ruins of a large village".